Fontamara: Exploitation

-Townsmen vs Cafoni
+Townsmen and cafoni

 There is a great divide between the cafoni and the townsmen.
 When Cav.
 Pelino comes, Giuva says It's hard for a townsman and a cafone to understand each other.
 When he talked, he was a townsman; he couldn't help being a townsman, he couldn't help being a townsman, he couldn't talk in any other way.
 But we were cafoni...I talked to cafoni of all nationalities from Spaniards to Indians, and we understood each other as if we were at Fontamara.
 But there was an Italian townsman who came to see us on Sundays...we couldn't make head or tail of what ...[he] said.
 The townsmen also mock the cafoni and treat them very badly, saying you're cafoni, you're used to suffering, and Innocenzo la Legge says, There's no doubt that legal proceedings would be highly effective if it were possible to seize and sell lice.
 The cafoni also dislike the townsmen and Marietta says "Educated people are pedantic and get very angry about words.
 Berardo says "Don't argue with the authorities.
 The law is made by townsmen.
 It is applied by judges, who are all townsmen, and it is interpreted by lawyers, who are all townsmen.
 How can a peasant expect justice?.
 Later when he is talking in prison with the Solito Sconosciuto, Berardo is shocked at the Solito Sconosciuto's proposal and starts shouting "What?
 Townsmen and cafoni unite?
 But townsmen are well off and cafoni are badly off.
 Townsmen work less and earn more, they eat, drink and don't pay taxes.
 It's enough to see how much they make us pay for cloth and hats and boot leather.
 We're like worms.
 Everyone exploits us.
 Everyone tramples on us.
 Everyone swindles us.
 Even Don Circonstanza, the Friend of the People, swindles us."